-Understanding and controlling the flow of gases and liquids is essential to the development and performance of many products.
+Understanding and controlling the flow of gasses and liquids is essential to the development and performance of many products.

 We have an in-depth understanding of fluid mechanics coupled with practical knowledge of fluid handling technologies such as pumps, valves, pipetting, flowmeters and manifolds.
 We work across sectors with turbulent flows of 100’sL/min and in laminar flows with less than 1µL/min found in some diagnostic devices.

-Many of the devices we design have to handle small volumes of fluid in order to achieve the necessary sensitivity, minimise valuable reagents and enable low cost disposables.
-In these small systems the effects of surface tension and surface wetting become important.
-Here our combined teams of physicists, material scientists and chemists are able to optimise the device and the reagents as a system.
+Many of the devices we design have to handle small volumes of fluid in order to achieve the necessary sensitivity, minimize valuable reagents and enable low-cost disposables.
+In these small systems, the effects of surface tension and surface wetting become important.
+Here our combined teams of physicists, material scientists and chemists are able to optimize the device and the reagents as a system.

 Multiphysics & engineering

 The fluidics are usually only one element of a larger system.
-Often the fluidics involve optics, heating and cooling or sound propagation.
-We are able to combine these aspects in our modelling and the devices we design.
+Often the fluidics involve optics, heating, and cooling or sound propagation.
+We are able to combine these aspects in our modeling and the devices we design.
 We validate our designs by early proof of principle testing and include the practical and commercial constraints of what components are available and their real world performance.